DevRanbir/DevRanbir.github.io/CHATBOX_README.md

-# Website Chatbox with Firebase & Telegram Integration
+# Website Chatbox with Firebase Integration

-This chatbox system creates a seamless 2-way communication channel between your website visitors and a Telegram bot, with all messages stored in Firebase for persistence and real-time updates.
+This chatbox system creates a seamless communication channel between your website visitors and support team, with all messages stored in Firebase for persistence and real-time updates.

 ## System Architecture

 ```
 Website Chatbox (Anonymous Users)
             ↓↑
-       Firebase Firestore (Message Storage)
+       Firebase Firestore (Thread-based Storage)
             ↓↑
-     Telegram Bot (via Webhook/Polling)
-            ↓↑
-      Support Team (Telegram Chat)
+      Support Team Interface
 ```

 ## Features